 That said, the metal clanks might be just the thing that gets your juices flowing when working out.
 It's the same as electric car manufacturers adding the sound of a petrol engine to their otherwise near-silent engines: without the familiar sound of the internal combustion engine, the feeling of acceleration is not quite the same.

 This is also similar to adjustable weights, something Bowflex is most famous for.
-Both the Bowflex Selecttech 1090i dumbbells and the Bowflex SelectTech 840 kettlebell are excellent home gym equipments but working out with them will not be the same as using hex dumbbells or cast iron kettlebells.
+Both the Bowflex Selecttech 1090i dumbbells and the Bowflex SelectTech 840 kettlebell are excellent home gym equipment but working out with them will not be the same as using hex dumbbells or cast iron kettlebells.
 You will use them more carefully than sturdy gym equipment.

 As well as this, Power Rods have another characteristic hardcore gym fans might loathe.
 Similarly to resistance bands, they express resistance gradually, so it's not the same amount of resistance you're pulling across the full range of movement.
 Granted, the difference is not huge but noticeable and anyway, how are you supposed to calculate workout volume when the weight is not the same in each set, right?

-The 240cm independent cable travel allows for a lot of unrestrained movement so even taller users will be able to perform a whole range of exercises without feeling like Gulliver in Lilliput.
+The 240cm independent cable travel allows for a lot of unrestrained movement, so even taller users will be able to perform a whole range of exercises without feeling like Gulliver in Lilliput.
 And thanks to the 20 levels of resistance, progression is very much not off the table when working out with the Fusion CST.

-Bowflex Xtreme 2 SE vs NordicTrack Fusion CST: verdict
+Bowflex Xtreme 2 SE vs NordicTrack Fusion CST: Verdict

 Bowflex Xtreme 2 SE vs NordicTrack Fusion CST: which multi gym should you choose?

-You should go with the Bowflex Xtreme 2 SE if you're after more traditional multi gym for lat and triceps pull downs but want something that makes less noise.
+You should go with the Bowflex Xtreme 2 SE if you're after a more traditional multi gym for lat and triceps pull-downs but want something that makes less noise.
 Considering it is a Bowflex machine, you can expect the Xtreme 2 SE to have a decent build quality and thanks to the Power Rod extension options, you will be able to build muscle and bulk up to epic proportions using the Bowflex Xtreme 2 SE, as long as you adhere to basic bodybuilding principles.